Yamaha Electone arrangement of 楚留香 ‘79 主题曲 (Chor Lau Heung 1979 Theme Song).

 Firstly, the series was very long, 65 episodes in all!
-Secondly, I was still in lower primary back then and the series was screened on Singaporean television in the later part of the evening.
-No problem staying up to watch, on my part, but my mother would have none of it.
+Secondly, I was still in lower primary back then and the series was screened on Singaporean television in the latter part of the evening.
+No problem on my part staying up to watch, but my mother would have none of it.

 Regardless, I remember many things about the series.
 For example, Adam Cheng’s incredibly suave portrayal.
 Years later, when I finally got down to reading the novel(s), I realised just how accurately Adam captured the charisma of Gu Long’s renowned marshal of thieves.
 How his mannerisms and his speech completed the written character, if you know what I mean.

 There were also the villains, particularly, the enigmatic Shek Gu-un Yam (石觀音, Stone Guanyin).
 Goodness, she utterly terrified me back then!
 For a long time, I also assumed she was the “end boss” of the entire series.